hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

   * `external_id` (Required) - The external ID used in IAM role trust relationships.
 For more information about using external IDs, see [How to Use an External ID When Granting Access to Your AWS Resources to a Third Party](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
   * `sns_caller_arn` (Required) - The ARN of the Amazon SNS caller.
 This is usually the IAM role that you've given Cognito permission to assume.

+#### Username Configuration

+  * `case_sensitive` (Required) - Specifies whether username case sensitivity will be applied for all users in the user pool through Cognito APIs.

 ### Software Token MFA Configuration